LucyParry/data-doodles/README.md

 A repository of little investigations of open data based around Jupyter notebooks, inspired by the Open University module TM351, which is part of my Computing and IT degree.

 #### General Election Night 2017
-Comparing data published on election results for each seat published by <a href="http://researchbriefings.parliament.uk/ResearchBriefing/Summary/CBP-7979">here</a> by the House of Commons Library with counts of tweets with various related keywords, which were harvested using [Tweepy](http://tweepy.readthedocs.io/en/v3.5.0/).
+([Notebook here](https://github.com/LucyParry/data-doodles/blob/master/GE2017/Election%20Night/Election%20Night.ipynb)) Comparing data published on election results for each seat published by <a href="http://researchbriefings.parliament.uk/ResearchBriefing/Summary/CBP-7979">here</a> by the House of Commons Library with counts of tweets with various related keywords, which were harvested using [Tweepy](http://tweepy.readthedocs.io/en/v3.5.0/).

 <img src="ElectionDeclarationTimeAndVoteShare.png" alt="Election Night">